Preki

-During his playing career he played for English clubs Everton and Portsmouth, and was an 'MLS original' upon the formation of MLS in 1996, playing for the Kansas City Wizards (now known as Sporting Kansas City) and Miami Fusion.
+He played indoor soccer in the United States for over a decade, being considered among the best indoor players of all time.
+During his playing football career, he played for English clubs Everton and Portsmouth, and was an 'MLS original' upon the formation of MLS in 1996, playing for the Kansas City Wizards (now known as Sporting Kansas City) and Miami Fusion.
 He is the only two-time winner of the MLS MVP award, now known as the Landon Donovan MVP Award, and represented the United States at the 1998 FIFA World Cup.
 He was elected to the American National Soccer Hall of Fame in 2010.

 In 2015 Preki left his managing role at Sacramento Republic FC by mutual consent.
 It was thought that he had landed the Leicester City FC job, but it was given to Claudio Ranieri.